xinnnyeee/ip/docs/README.md

 Ekko is a simple, interactive task manager built with JavaFX.
 It helps users keep track of tasks, deadlines, and notes efficiently.

+Notice all commands are capitalised?
+Don't worry, all commands are made case-insensitive, so you can type in anyhow you want!

 ## Features

 ### 📝 Task Management